denitiawan/doc-list/README.md

-# Just public repositories for documentations only
+# Public repositories for documentations only

 |Date|Issue|Stack|Documentation|